Holistic approach to gut health

 Rectum |

-Storage and controlled evacuation of stool |
+Storage and controlled emptying of stool |

-Responds sensitively to stool quality and mechanical stress |
+Reacts sensitively to stool quality and mechanical stress |

-In the large intestine, on the other hand, different processes are in the foreground.
+In the large intestine, on the other hand, other processes are in the foreground.
 It takes over the reabsorption of water and electrolytes and is the main habitat of the gut microbiome.
 Here, the intestinal contents are further thickened and altered by microbial activity.
 The processes in the large intestine significantly influence the consistency, volume of the stool, and transit time, which are of central importance for the rectum.

 The rectum, finally, primarily fulfills storage and control functions.
 It collects stool before evacuation and responds sensitively to mechanical, chemical, and inflammatory stimuli.
 The consistency of the stool, shaped in the small and large intestines, largely determines how much strain the rectum experiences.
 Unfavorable stool conditions can lead to irritation or functional complaints here.

 The gut microbiome accompanies the entire intestinal tract, with its composition and function varying depending on the section.
-This spatial differentiation is crucial for orderly digestion, a stable intestinal environment, and the functional relief of the rectum.
+This spatial differentiation is crucial for orderly digestion, a stable gut environment, and the functional relief of the rectum.
 In the small intestine, microbial colonization is comparatively low.
 Here, functional control is more important than diversity.
 The microbiome helps maintain a balance between nutrient absorption and microbial activity.
 At the same time, it supports the barrier function of the mucosa and prevents excessive growth of unwanted germs.
-This is important for the subsequent sections of the intestine.
+This is important for the subsequent sections of the gut.

-The colon represents the central area of action of the gut microbiome.
+The colon represents the central area of action for the gut microbiome.
 Here, microbial density is particularly high, and the microorganisms perform essential tasks in the utilization of indigestible food components.
 Through their metabolic activity, they influence the intestinal environment, water binding, and stool structure.
 The processes in the colon thus directly affect the strain on the rectum.

 How does the gut flora affect stool consistency and the rectum?